willowmck/pov-template/13-circuit-breaking/README.md

 ## Deploy HA frontend

-This lab will deploy the frontend application to both cluster-1 and cluster-2 and update the ingress routing to route to both availabile endpoints.
+This lab will deploy the frontend application to both web and lob and update the ingress routing to route to both availabile endpoints.
 You will then tune the routing to prefer the local frontend and failover to the other when something bad happens.
 ![High Availability Frontend](images/ha-frontend.png)

 * Create online-boutique namespace in lob